A photographer for everyone but which one is right for you.

-I know that in my case when I take a photo I have an image of the edited photo in my mind and it is not easy to explain that to someone else so I edit all my own work.
+I know that in my case I limit the number of weddings that I photograph in a typical year to a maximum of 50.
+When I take a photo I have an image of the edited photo in my mind and it is not easy to explain that to someone else so I edit all my own work.
 A lot of brides (sometimes jokingly) ask if their photos will be retouched.
 My answer is that all photos taken will be checked and all will receive a certain degree of editing even if it only minor cropping or colour correction.

-In the lower price ranges the disc of photos you get may not even have been viewed but simply burnt onto a disc and sent to you without any editing at all.
+In the lower price ranges the digital download or USB of photos you get may not even have been viewed but simply transferred onto a USB straight out of the camera and sent to you without any editing at all.
 Editing and retouching takes time, as I said earlier it is typically 20+ hours for each wedding which means it costs money.
-People who have heard of Photoshop think it is a magic system that can correct anything and there are indeed automatic settings within it that can be used to process all images taken at a wedding but this will not take into account different lighting conditions during the day
+People who have heard of Photoshop think it is a magic system that can correct anything and there are indeed automatic settings within it that can be used to process all images taken at a wedding but this will not take into account different lighting conditions and various locations during the day.

 If a price sounds too good to be true it probably is.